-In other words, good software should maximize on our existing skills, similar to a pen, so that it feels invisible.
+In other words, good software should maximize our existing skills, similar to a pen, so that it feels invisible.
 When we pick up a pen it is our hand that is doing the writing, we almost forget that the pen is there.

-The golden rule a UX designer should always consider when designing software is how he can allow his user to do more with less actions.
+The golden rule a UX designer should always consider when designing software is how he can allow his user to do more with fewer actions.
 When a user is required to do a lot of extra work to accomplish his goals or unnecessary clicks on a platform, there are more opportunities to mess it up, give up, lose interest, or become frustrated.

 Ask yourself — how can I give my user a wealth of actionable information with minimal interaction?

 In the digital age, we are constantly bombarded by information, anything that is not necessary is not only distracting — it becomes exhausting.
 A good interface should prioritize important information while making all possible options accessible.

 Reducing clutter and creating an intuitive visual hierarchy to will improve the user’s experience and as a result his productivity.

 Examining these three UX factors are fundamental when designing for productivity.
 This is a psychological approach requiring objective observation, knowledge of your target audience and the ability to communicate on a human level.

 Many companies are beginning to understand that UX isn’t just a nice-to-have feature anymore.
 IT organizations are now measured by adoption — how much they are actually used, meaning that the user experience is a critical element of any software.